encode/django-rest-framework/docs/tutorial/quickstart.md

     pip install django
     pip install djangorestframework

-    # Set up a new project
+    # Set up a new project with a single application
-    django-admin.py startproject tutorial
+    django-admin.py startproject tutorial .

-    # Create a new app
+    cd tutorial
-    python manage.py startapp quickstart
+    django-admin.py startapp quickstart

-Next you'll need to get a database set up and synced.
-If you just want to use SQLite for now, then you'll want to edit your `tutorial/settings.py` module to include something like this:

-    DATABASES = {
-        'default': {
-            'ENGINE': 'django.db.backends.sqlite3',
-            'NAME': 'database.sql',
-            'USER': '',
-            'PASSWORD': '',
-            'HOST': '',
-            'PORT': ''
-        }
-    }

-The run `syncdb` like so:
+	cd ..

+Now sync your database for the first time:

     python manage.py syncdb

+Make sure to create an initial user named `admin` with a password of `password`.
+We'll authenticate as that user later in our example.

 Once you've set up a database and got everything synced and ready to go, open up the app's directory and we'll get coding...

 ## Serializers

-First up we're going to define some serializers in `quickstart/serializers.py` that we'll use for our data representations.
+First up we're going to define some serializers.
+Let's create a new module named `tutorial/quickstart/serializers.py` that we'll use for our data representations.

     from django.contrib.auth.models import User, Group
     from rest_framework import serializers